Azraul/besultstodsystem_recommender_system/part_2.md

 The final solution they entered MPD challenge with used two approaches:
 - Weighted - Two or more of the methods were combined and weighted to produce recommendations.
 The flow is illustrated by the green squares in the diagram.
-- Switching - The model uses different combinations of weighted methods depending on the amount of seed tracks and playlist name.
+- Switching - The model uses different combinations of weighted methods depending on the number of seed tracks and playlist name.
 The best results were obtained with:
     - Name only: Weighed combinations of string-match and title-mf
     - More than two tracks: Weighed combination of track-based methods.
     - Name and one track: Weighed combination of both the name-only and track-based hybrids.